HUMAN LIFE VALUE

 Let’s start with the basics, shall we?

 Human Life Value is an objective measure of the economic value of your life.
+It rests on the somewhat obvious and basic premise that you value your own life.

 In other words, your life (and your ability to produce an income) is a value.
 Human Life Value tells you how much your productive ability (i.e. earning potential) is worth.
 Life insurance replaces it once it is lost.